 Five trailhead parking areas have been built and/or designated with Pinebrook.
 Two trailhead parking areas have been constructed off Buckboard Drive, one has been constructed adjacent to Canyon Drive north of the intersection with Saddle Court, one has been constructed at the intersection of Canyon Drive and Pinebrook Road, and PMA members are allowed to park in the PMA Park parking lot in order to access the trails.
 These parking areas are intended to allow year round parking for PMA members only, and the PMA will attempt to remove snow from these parking areas on a periodic basis during the winter.
 Please read the signs and understand that you park there at your own risk, and that Summit County snowplows may push windrows of snow into the parking areas during the winter.
 We don’t recommend parking in these trailhead lots during snow storms, and you should keep a snow shovel in your car in case you are blocked in by snowplow activity.

 The PMA now has their own storage bay located in the Gorgoza Mutual Water Company/Pinebrook Estates/PMA storage building in the PMA Park.
 All trail construction and maintenance equipment is stored there, along with Park materials and supplies

 The PMA encourages you to take advantage of Pinebrook’s 600 acres of open space and excellent trail system.
-We also would appreciate your calls and e-mails regarding maintenance items that you observe while using the trails such as downed trees or eroded trail surfaces.
+We also would appreciate that you contact us regarding maintenance items that you observe while using the trails such as downed trees or eroded trail surfaces.